FNALLPC/cmsdas-ROOT/episodes/02-cpp-hello-world.md

 Hello world!
 This uses the C++ 'iostream' library to direct output to standard error.
 ```

-When you are working with the Open Data, you will be looping over events
+When you are working with CMS data, you might be looping over events
 and may find yourself making selections based on certain physics criteria.
 To that end, you may want to familiarize yourself with the C++ syntax for
 [loops](https://www.w3schools.com/cpp/cpp_for_loop.asp)